RealLadyDog/RealLadyDog/README.md

 Seeing public messages is fine, but seeing spam messages is now completely avoided.

+If I see you copying me on GitHub or Pony Town, it's a horrible decision.
+(But if you make a mistake or apologize to me, I will simply forgive you.
+But if you do not apologize to me right away, I will not forgive you.)

 # 🩵Interest🧡
 Usually loves to draw, watch, play games, listen to music, and sleep!